aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

 12   3df34a1e-5215-4e1a-b626-7f75b9586ef5   deadbeef
 ===  =====================================  ========

- * trying to identify the first entity by its partial UUID ``12`` would match the third entity by its PK instead.
+ * trying to identify the first entity by its partial UUID ``12`` would match the third entity by its PK instead
  * trying to identify the second entity by its label ``10`` would match the first entity by its PK instead
- * trying to identify the third entity by its label ``deadbeef`` would match the second entity on its partial UUID ``deadbeef`` instead.
+ * trying to identify the third entity by its label ``deadbeef`` would match the second entity on its partial UUID ``deadbeef`` instead

 The ambiguity between a partial UUID and a PK can always be resolved by including a longer substring of the UUID, eventually rendering the identifier no longer a valid PK.